-If you are looking for a Sunday service we are offering them online at 10:30 a.m.
+If you are looking for a Sunday service we are offering them online and in-person at 10:30 a.m.
+Streaming info:

 “Spirituality involves the recognition of a feeling or sense or belief that there is something greater than [one]self, something more to being human than sensory experience, and that the greater whole of which we are part is cosmic or divine in nature.

 “Spirituality means knowing that our lives have significance in a context beyond a mundane everyday existence at the level of biological needs that drive selfishness and aggression.
 It means knowing that we are a significant part of a purposeful unfolding of Life in our universe.